CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-11-25-cheri-myths-safety-critical.markdown

 Modern compilers support reproducible builds, but unless you're using all of the options to enable them then even recompiling the same source with the same compiler may trigger these issues.

 Memory safety bugs exist outside of the language abstract machine and so may do a different non-deterministic thing.
-Moving to a different SoC with a different memory layout and a different set of instructions may change these benign bugs into data corruption that affects safety-critical operation.
+Moving to a different SoC with a different memory layout and a different set of instructions may change these so-called benign bugs into data corruption that affects safety-critical operation.
 It is absolutely not acceptable to claim that you have a safety-critical system if that safety depends on behaviour that is not specified.

 In the second case, the only change is the trap reason and the fact that the trap on a CHERI system gives you more information.